Paula Fredriksen: Publications

 In 1982, Fredriksen published Augustine on Romans, a Latin edition with facing translation of Augustine's two early efforts with Paul's epistle to the Romans.
 These two exercises in biblical interpretation prepared Augustine, within four years, to frame his signature masterpiece, the Confessions.

 In 1988, Fredriksen published From Jesus to Christ, which traces the first-century growth of various images of Jesus.
 The book won the 1988 Yale University Press Governors’ Award for Best Book.

 In 1999, Fredriksen published Jesus of Nazareth, King of the Jews on the historical Jesus.
 The book won a National Jewish Book Award.
 In 2000, Boston University named it a best faculty book.

+In 2004 she published a critical review of the Mel Gibson film The Passion of the Christ, which she expanded upon in her 2006 book On ‘The Passion of the Christ’: Exploring the Issues Raised by the Controversial Movie.

 In 2008, Fredriksen published Augustine and the Jews (second edition Yale 2010), which situates Augustine's teachings about Jews and Judaism within their contemporary context of Christian anti-Judaism and the imperial church's exercise of coercive force against religious minorities.

 In 2012, Fredriksen published Sin: The Early History of an Idea, which explored how views about humanity and about God changed in the centuries between John the Baptist and Augustine of Hippo.
 The book was based on Fredriksen's 2007 Spencer Trask lectures at Princeton.

 In 2017, Fredriksen published Paul: The Pagan's Apostle, which situates Paul within, not against, his native Judaism.
 In 2018, the book won the Prose Award for best book in religion from the American Publisher's Association.

 In 2018, Fredriksen published When Christians Were Jews, in which she argued for the Jewish, apocalyptic convictions of the original Christ-community in Jerusalem, the founding generation – which was convinced that it was history's final generation.

 Christian antisemitism in both its academic forms and in its popular ones led to two of Fredriksen's anthologies, Jesus, Judaism, and Christian Anti-Judaism: Reading the New Testament After the Holocaust (with Adele Reinhartz; 2002) and On ‘The Passion of the Christ’ (2004; 2005, on Mel Gibson's film), as well as to her appreciation of David Nirenberg's foundational work on the same theme.
 Her 2020 Shaffer Lectures at Yale, "Paul's Letters, Christian Identity, and Thinking with Jews," explored the way that anti-Judaism, in various modalities, continues to inflect the work of contemporary scholars of New Testament Studies.

 Together with Jesper Svartvik, she organized and edited Krister Among the Jews and Gentiles.
 Essays in Appreciation of the Life and Work of Krister Stendahl (2018), to whom she also dedicated her book on Paul.